PavanRangani/docs/docs/prd/incentive-stock/grant.md

 ### System Rule

-- `NQSO`, `ISO`, `RSA`, `RSU` is applicable for `Public` & `Private` type grant and `Carried Interest` is applicable only for `Limited Partnership` type grant.
+- Amoung the 5 types, Carried Interest is only applicable under only Limited Partnership type of Incentive Stock.
+NQSO, ISO, RSA, RSU are applicable under Private and Public type incentive stocks.
-- Grant is not created until user enter vesting details.
+- To create a grant, Vesting schedule is mandatory.
+Grant can not be created without vesting schedule.

 ### UX Rule

 - Show proper message under vesting schedule until user adds data to vesting details.
-- Once user enters all details in vesting then system will show a schedule of vesting in the `Vesting Schedule` section.
+- Once user enters all details of vesting schedule then system will show a schedule under `Vesting Schedule` section.
 - When `Expiration Date` is lower than `Grant Date`, system shows error.
 - When `Grant Date` is grater than `Expiration Date`, system shows error.
 - `Vest Date` is always grater than `Grant Date` and lower than `Expiration Date` otherwise system show error.